What is the school mindset that so many homeschoolers want to deschool?

 This is the question that homeschool families have a hard time answering for themselves.

-We know that we’re trying to leave a schooled mindset behind, but we don’t always know what it is we’re trying to leave.
+We know that we leave the school behind but leave the schooled mindset behind?
+We don’t always know what we’re trying to leave.

 So what do homeschoolers want to deschool?

 Since I was conventionally schooled and I brought my kids home after my oldest daughter finished second grade and my second daughter finished kindergarten, I’ve had to deschool a few things.

 Why do homeschoolers want to deschool?

 Culture teaches us how to teach our kids.

 - We assume kids should always be busy.

 - That kids must have a constant exposure to new things.